tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 A. If the company purchases its preferred shares, those preferred shares shall be considered canceled upon completion of the purchase process, and the company shall take the necessary legal procedures accordingly.

-B. A company intending to purchase a specific class of its preferred shares shall make a public offer to all holders of that class of shares in a manner achieving justice for the holders of this class of shares in accordance with the provisions of article one hundred and forty-eight of the Companies Law.
+B. A company intending to purchase a specific class of its preferred shares shall make a public offer to all holders of that class of shares in a manner achieving justice for the holders of this class of shares in accordance with the provisions of Article 148 of the Companies Law.

 Article 22: